 Six courses are required for the Th.M. degree.
 The candidate’s courses must be approved by his or her advisor as he or she registers for them.

-Each course will meet ordinarily for two consecutive hours on one day of the week.
 At least three of these courses must be in the candidate’s concentration.
 The candidate may choose the remaining courses from any of the advanced level courses (Th.M. and Ph.D.), or from approved graduate courses of study in other institutions of higher learning.
 Up to two of the six courses may be taken as directed reading or independent study.
 Normally, the candidate may transfer a maximum of two graduate courses from other institutions of higher learning, only one of which may count towards the three required courses in the candidate’s concentration.
 A candidate who has completed the M.Div. degree at Westminster may petition the Th.M.
 Field Committee for permission to transfer a third graduate course from another institution of higher learning.
 However, each student will be required to take at least two courses in his or her chosen field at Westminster.

 When planning to take a course at another school, the student should consult his or her advisor, make arrangements for enrollment at the other school, and report to the Westminster Registrar in writing before the beginning of the semester when he or she will enroll at the other school.
 Failure to conform to these stipulations may result in removal of the student from the program and in the refusal of Westminster to count these courses toward degree requirements.
 If no Westminster course is taken the semester a student is enrolled elsewhere, the student will not pay a fee to Westminster.